Thune Dam

-The Thune Dam is a dam on the Thune River in Botswana that was under construction in 2012.
+The Thune Dam is a dam on the Thune River in Botswana that was under construction in 2012 and opened in 2013.
 It has a planned capacity of 90000000 m3.

 Description

 The dam is located on the Thune river upstream from its confluence with the Motloutse.

 The dam is situated in relatively flat country, and will have an average depth of about 15 m.

 Given the hot, dry climate, evaporation loss is a serious concern.
 Various ways to reduce such loss have been considered but rejected.

 The dam will be an earthfill clay-core structure.

 It will be 33.6 m high, with a 1.7 km long wall and a 90000000 m3 capacity.

 Purpose

 The dam will supply drinking water to several villages in the Bobirwa area, and irrigation water to an agricultural project near Mathathane.

 Once complete, water will be delivered to the villages of Bobonong, Motlhabaneng, Mathathane, Tsetsebjwe, Mabolwe, Semolale, Gobojango, Lepokole and Molalatau.